siruguri/railsschool-catchup-ruby/v2/course_content/object_oriented.md

 Arrays and hashes are classes, that come pre-defined for you.
 But they behave the same as any other class, even one that you might create on your own.
 They have a "class name" and you can create new Arrays and Hashes the same way you'd create a new object of a user-defined class.

+This means that an array is an object of the class `Array` and like all other classes, will have properties defined for it, just as we defined properties for our class `Business` in code snippet **#4**.

+Most importantly, you can expect that the `new` method will always be available for any class, allowing you to create a new object instance of the given type:

+        # These two lines of code do the same thing
+        arr1=[1,2]
+        arr2=Array.new; arr2[0]=1; arr2[1]=2